-- 1. Click Reports from the top navigation bar.
-The Reports home page displays. - 2.
-Click Administration from the Reports menu.
-The Administration menu opens. - 3.
-Click iPackager at the bottom of the menu.
-The iPackager page displays.
+- 1. Click Reports from the top navigation bar to open the Reports home page. - 2.
+Click Administration from the Reports menu to open the Administration menu. - 3.
+Click iPackager at the bottom of the menu to open the iPackager page.